Map-based Educational Tools for Algorithm Learning (METAL)

 road segment, followed by a string with the name of the road or

-describing an edge can optionally have a list of the space-separated
+can optionally have a list of the space-separated latitudes and

-latitudes and longitudes of shaping points that define a more
+longitudes of shaping points that define a more accurate path (for

-accurate path (for both mapping and for computing distances) of the
+both mapping and for computing distances) of the road segment.

 Travel Mapping highway data uses a series of waypoints to define each